Skip to main content

 Supported Actions

-FULLTEXTExtracts and indexes text content for search capabilities using Typesense or OpensearchCore (TypeSense), OpenSearch is an Add-On for Advanced and Enterprise Deployments
+FULLTEXTExtracts and indexes text content for search using Typesense or OpenSearch.Core with Typesense; OpenSearch is available as an add-on for Advanced and Enterprise.

 Document Versions